ananyamudunuri/The-LinkedIn-Job-Postings-using-MongoDB/README.md

 This query groups job postings by the combination of formatted_experience_level and work_type.
 It calculates the average salary (avg_salary) for each group by summing up max_salary and min_salary and then taking the average.

+This query can be used to find the average salary for each combination of experience level and work type.
+From this query we can say that experience level Director seems to be having the highest average salary with work type as other, followed by executive experience level.

 **2. Most Common Specialty and Associated Companies**